aajanki/fi-sentence-embeddings-eval/index.md

 Finnish datasets.
 This study compares only pre-trained models to limit the required computational effort.
 It would be interesting to find out how much performance improves if an embedding model is trained specifically for the task under evaluation.
+This could benefit especially BERT and other advanced models.

 ## References
 \setlength{\parindent}{-0.2in}